10 Healthy Superfoods to Eat Every Day

-So, here is a list of 10 easy-to-eat, easy-to-find, everyday superfoods to keep eating healthy simple and delicious.
+So, here is a list of 10 easy-to-eat, easy-to-find, everyday superfoods that make eating healthy simple and delicious.

 Pictured Recipe: Berry-Almond Smoothie Bowl

-All berries are great sources of fiber-a nutrient that most Americans don't get enough of.
-Fiber helps keep your digestive system healthy and working properly (ahem...) and is good for your heart and your waistline, since it's so filling.
-All berries are good for you so be sure to mix it up.
-In the winter, when berries aren't in season, grab frozen (without sweeteners) which are great for smoothies, oatmeal, or thawed in yogurt.
-Raspberries (one of the best breakfast foods for weight loss) boast the most fiber at 8 grams per cup-and also contain ellagic acid, a compound with anti-cancer properties.
+All berries are great sources of fiber—a nutrient that most Americans don't get enough of.
+Fiber helps keep your digestive system healthy and working properly, keeps you feeling full, and it's good for your heart.
+All berries are good for you, so be sure to mix it up.
+In the winter, when berries aren't in season, grab frozen berries (without sweeteners) and use them in smoothies, oatmeal or even thawed in yogurt.
+Raspberries (one of the best breakfast foods for weight loss) boast the most fiber at 8 grams per cup and also contain ellagic acid, a compound with anti-cancer properties.
 The same amount of blueberries has half the fiber (4 grams), but is packed with anthocyanins, antioxidants that may help keep memory sharp as you age.
 A cup of strawberries contains 3 grams of fiber, but more than a full day's recommended dose of skin-firming vitamin C.

-A source of high-quality vegetarian protein, eggs might give your meal more staying power too.
+A source of high-quality vegetarian protein, eggs might give your meal more staying power.
 One egg has about 70 calories and 6 grams of protein.
-Plus, egg yolks contain lutein and zeaxanthin-two antioxidants that help keep eyes healthy.
-In fact, mounting research links lutein and zeaxanthin with reduced risk for age-related macular degeneration, the leading cause of blindness in people over 50.
-And lutein also may help to shield your skin from UV damage.
-Who knew the humble egg was so nutritious?
+Plus, egg yolks contain lutein and zeaxanthin—two antioxidants that help keep eyes healthy.
+In fact, research published in 2019 in PLOS One links lutein and zeaxanthin with reduced risk for age-related macular degeneration, a leading cause of blindness in people over 65.
+Lutein may also help shield your skin from UV damage.